 Gas fills typically consist of argon or krypton gas sandwiched between glazing layers to improve insulation and slow heat transfer.
 They often won’t work at high altitudes because differences in air pressure cause them to leak out.

 Spacers separate sheets of glass in a window to improve insulating quality; the design and material are important to prevent condensation and heat loss.

-Frame materials include vinyl, wood, aluminum, fiberglass, and combinations of.
-They each have different strengths: Vinyl windows are good insulators and are easy to maintain, but contract and expand with temperature changes, affecting the window’s air leakage; wood offers a classic look but is similarly affected by moisture changes and needs regular maintenance; fiberglass is very stable and low-maintenance but can be expensive; and aluminum is lightweight, stable, and a good sound proofer but is a rapid conductor of heat, making it a drain on energy efficiency.
+Frame materials include vinyl, wood, aluminum, fiberglass, or a combination of those.
+They each have different strengths: Vinyl windows are good insulators and are easy to maintain but contract and expand with temperature changes, affecting the window’s air leakage; wood offers a classic look but is similarly affected by moisture changes and needs regular maintenance; fiberglass is very stable and low-maintenance but can be expensive; and aluminum is lightweight, stable, and a good sound proofer but is a rapid conductor of heat, making it a drain on energy efficiency.